RefactoringGuru/design-patterns-php/README.md

 These examples require PHP 7.0 and newer, although they can be easily replicated in older versions of PHP.

-This particular version was picked because it provides explicit argument and return type declarations.
-This helps to better understand some features of patterns that are not very obvious in dynamically typed language.
+This version provides explicit argument and return type declarations, which help to understand better some patterns' features that are not very obvious in dynamically typed language.

-All examples can be launched in command line, using a PHP executable as follows:
+All examples can be launched via the command line, using the PHP executable as follows:

 ```
 php src/Path-to-example/Example.php